 The festival of Eid Ul Al’haa is celebrated throughout the Islamic world and the Maldives is no exception.
-Cultural events, feasts and the gathering of local communities makes Eid a memorable occasion.
+Cultural events, feasts and the gathering of local communities make Eid a memorable occasion.
 Islanders across the Maldives will travel with their family to celebrate, some escaping from the heat of the capital to their island homes and others to visit friends and family located on other local islands.

-Eid Ul Al’haa comes after a period of 10 days which are more holy than the days of Ramadan and signifies the end of the Holy month when Muslims are completing the Hajj.
-The day itself begins with an early morning Eid Prayer which is often a congregational event with the mosque over flowing with worshippers
+Eid Ul Al’haa comes after a period of 10 days which are more holy than the days of Ramadan and signifies the end of the holy month when Muslims are completing the Hajj.
+The day itself begins with an early morning Eid Prayer which is often a congregational event with the mosque overflowing with worshippers

 After breakfast, teenagers and youths will gather in groups for ‘fenkulhi’.
 Small packets of water mixed with coloured oil will be thrown at people who are playing.
 Bystanders easily get caught up as the groups run through the island running amok in a colourful version of ‘tag’!

-For the athletic there will be a Bokuraa Race.
+For the athletic, there will be a Bokuraa Race.
 A bokuraa is a small boat with a capacity of 5-7 people.
 In some islands a bohkuraa is still used for reef fishing but with updated fishing vessels it is very rarely seen.
 Two people will row the bohkuraa in the lagoon or harbor of the island and it’s a race to the finish in front of a cheering crowd!